Recruiting Faculty

 Research Mission

-Our aim is to better understand how macromolecular complexes and in particular the Nuclear Pore Complex (NPC) assemble in the context of animal development.
+Our aim is to understand how macromolecular complexes and in particular the Nuclear Pore Complex (NPC) assemble in the context of animal development.
 To that end we use embryos and the female germline of the fruitfly Drosophila melanogaster to delineate principles of how NPCs form in a multicellular organism and how their assembly relies on the major regulatory inputs of early development.

 Experimental Techniques